PIGWEB-EU/FAIR-guidelines/README.md

 to use well-known repositories (e.g., [Zenodo](https://zenodo.org/),
 [b2share](https://b2share.eudat.eu/),
-[b2find](https://b2find.eudat.eu/)), maintained by known entities to guarantee the application of FAIR principles (see als Table 7‑1 for some other repositories).
+[b2find](https://b2find.eudat.eu/)), maintained by known entities to guarantee the application of FAIR principles (see also Table 7‑1 for some other repositories).

 Table 7‑1 Overview of some repositories taken from WUR https://library.wur.nl/repositoryfinder